humblesapien/parking_slots_detection/README.md

 NOTE:
-frozen_inference_graph.pb file being too large is not included in this repository
+frozen_inference_graph.pb file being too large is not included in this repository (in mask-rcnn/mask-rcnn-coco folder)